bids-standard/.github/CODE_OF_CONDUCT.md

 Possible private responses to an incident include:

-* Nothing, if the behavior was determined to not be a Code of Conduct violation
+* Nothing, if the behavior was determined to not be a Code of Conduct violation.
-* A verbal or emailed warning
+* A verbal or emailed warning.
-* A final warning
+* A final warning.
-* Temporarily removing the reported person from the online community
+* Temporarily removing the reported person from the online community.
-* Permanently removing the reported person from the online community
+* Permanently removing the reported person from the online community.
-* Publishing an account of the incident
+* Publishing an account of the incident.

-### Work group vote
+### Response group vote

-Decisions on the behavioral modification plans and consequences will be determined by a majority vote of the BIDS Code of Conduct work group.
+Decisions on the behavioral modification plans and consequences will be determined by a majority vote of the BIDS Code of Conduct response group.

 ### Administrators/moderators approval

-Once the work group has approved the behavioral modification plans and consequences, they will communicate the recommended response to the BIDS maintainers.
-The work group should not state who reported this incident.
+Once the response group has approved the behavioral modification plans and consequences, they will communicate the recommended response to the BIDS maintainers.
+The response group does not need to state who reported this incident.
 They should attempt to anonymize any identifying information from the report.

-The BIDS maintainers are required to respond back with whether they accept the recommended response to the report.
+The BIDS CoC Working Group will be required to respond back with whether they accept the recommended response to the report.
 If they disagree with the recommended response, they should provide a detailed response or additional context as to why they disagree.
-BIDS maintainers are encouraged to respond within a week.
+The Working Group is encouraged to respond within a week.

-In cases where the BIDS maintainers disagree on the suggested resolution for a report, the BIDS Code of Conduct work group may choose to notify the BIDS steering group.
+In cases where the Working Group disagrees on the suggested resolution for a report, the BIDS Code of Conduct work group may choose to notify the BIDS steering group.

 ### Follow up with the reported person